Avocado Mattress Review

 Sinkage & Motion Transfer

-The Avocado mattress does a great job by having minimal sinkage, especially compared to most all foam mattresses we have reviewed.
+This all natural mattress does a great job by having minimal sinkage, especially compared to most all foam mattresses we have reviewed.

 As we always preach, sinkage (and motion transfer) is largely weight dependent, and depending on your individual weight or combined weight as a couple this is often an issue with many mattresses.

 The fact that I weigh around 230lbs tends to have a rather large bearing on the degree of sinkage I experience when sitting and lying on a mattress.
 Kaye, who is half my weight, experiences much less sinkage than I do, but again this is to be expected due to her much lighter weight.

 The latex and coil construction does a good job of providing the support and pushback that minimizes sinkage.

 Edge support isn’t bad with this mattress, but I did tend to compress the springs to a large degree when sitting on the edge due to my heavy weight.

 However, when sleeping near the edge I did not experience the “rolling off” of the mattress that is commonly a problem with mattresses with inadequate edge support.

 Motion transfer is higher than most mattresses we have reviewed, as the coils and latex provide a pretty large degree of bounce and responsiveness.